 5. Engage Users with Value-Added Posts, Questions, and Comments

-You don’t have to just post content though.
-Make sure you say something about the items you post.
+Make sure what you post is relevant, informative, interesting, and adds value for your audience.
+And make sure you say something about the items you post.
 You can also ask your page followers questions.
 Ask if they agree with the link’s suggestions, or if they have thoughts to share on the subject.
 You can chime in on comments your posts receive as well as those of pages you follow.

 6. Plan Ahead for Efficiency and Impact